14 Fun Facts About Trabant Cars, Icons of the Cold War

 1. Trabant Cars Were Positioned as an East German Car “for the People”

 Like the Ford Model T in the United States in the 1910s and the VW Beetle of post-war West Germany, the Trabi was East Germany’s version of a “people’s car.”
-It was designed to be affordable and easy for anyone to maintain with a few basic tools.
+Designers aimed to make the car affordable and easy for anyone to maintain with just a few basic tools.

 Sage Advice: You may also see Trabi spelled Trabbi (with a double “b”), especially in Germany.

-The German word trabant means “companion” or “fellow traveler” and was inspired by Sputnik, the Soviet satellite that, during the same year that the first Trabi was sold, was the first to successfully orbit the earth.
+The German word trabant means “companion” or “fellow traveler.”
+Inspired by Sputnik, the Soviet satellite that orbited the Earth successfully the same year the first Trabi was sold, the name captures the era’s spirit.

 3. Buying a Trabant Car Required Patience

-While the vehicle’s name may have been inspired by the Space Race, there was no speed involved in acquiring one.
+While the Space Race may have inspired the vehicle’s name, there was no speed in acquiring one.
 In East Berlin, many families spent more than ten years on a waiting list to purchase a Trabi car.
-Outside of that urban area, East Germans might wait as long as 18 years for the same opportunity.
+East Germans might wait as long as 18 years for the same opportunity outside that urban area.
 (That kinda makes the cable guy seem punctual, doesn’t it?)

 4. Used Trabis Cost More than New Trabis